yangninger89/Final_Project/README.md

 - **Base Model**: single deck, single player, original blackjack rules

-- **Updated Model**: add new rules to the original game, such as changing pay rate under the same color, and having choice of bet under double down
+- **Updated Model**: add new rules to the original game, such as paying initial fee for changing pay rate under the same color, having choice of bet under double down

 ## Simulation's Variables of Uncertainty: